Skip to Content

 What Causes Sewer Flies/Drain Flies In an RV?

-The most common cause of sewer flies/drain flies is the build-up of organic matter like rotting fruit, food waste, and other organic materials in drain pipes, which provide a breeding ground for them.
+The most common cause of sewer flies/drain flies is the accumulation of organic matter, such as rotting fruit, food waste, and other organic materials, in drain pipes, which provides a breeding ground for them.
+Boondocking/dry camping (where you’re likely to be running only small amounts of water down the drain) can exacerbate the problem due to an increased build-up of organic matter.
+This can increase the likelihood of drain flies emerging.

 How to Get Rid of Drain Flies In an RV

-Fortunately, there are a number of ways to get rid of sewer flies in an RV.
+Fortunately, there are several ways to eliminate sewer flies in an RV.
 There are also a number of ways to keep them from returning.
+The first step is to determine where they’re coming from:

 Repeat this process on each drain in the RV.
 Wherever you find drain flies on the tape you’ve placed, you’ve identified an area where you have a problem.

-Once you know where the problem is, you’ll want to clean and sanitize the affected drains and pipes to remove any slime layer and kill the eggs & larvae.
-There are several ways to do this.
+Once you identify where the problem is, you’ll want to clean and sanitize the affected drains and pipes to remove any slime layer and kill the eggs & larvae.
+There are several ways to do this:

 Boiling Water